sdsc/sdsc-summer-institute-2019/0_preparation/software_requirements.md

 While many of the hands-on activities will be run on Comet, some sessions require that customized software be installed on your laptop.
 Please perform the following software installations and file downloads before you arrive.
 Note: several of the preparation activities will provide information and guidance on how to install the required software components.

-### Parallel session: Using Virtualization on Comet - Singularity Containers or Comet Virtual Cluster
+### Plenary session: An Introduction to Singularity: Containers for Scientific and High-Performance Computing

 Participants who will be attending the Using Virtualization on Comet - Singularity Containers or Comet Virtual Cluster session on Monday afternoon and wish to build their own sample Singularity Containers should make the following preparations.